 Types of Partnerships:

-There are two types of partnerships in the form of simple and compound partnerships.
+There are two types of partnership in the form of simple and compound partnerships.
 The details of both types of partnerships are given below.

 - Simple Partnership